 The multi-proxy research deals with the following topics: principal stratigraphic Jurassic-Cretaceous and Cretaceous-Paleogene boundaries, compositional changes of Neogene and Quaternary limnic and karst sediments, reconstruction of tectonic history in karst and mountaneous areas, and meteoritic materials.
-The paleomagnetism, magnetoresearch involves stratigraphy, rock magnetism combined with geochemistry, isotopic composition of rocks and faunas, mineralogy and paleontology, numerical datings, cyclostratigraphy, etc. It also deals with the identification of primary magnetization, block rotations, paleopole positions, and sedimentation rates.
+The research involves paleomagnetism, magnetostratigraphy, rock magnetism combined with geochemistry, isotopic composition of rocks and faunas, mineralogy and paleontology, numerical datings, cyclostratigraphy, etc. It also deals with the identification of primary magnetization, block rotations, paleopole positions, and sedimentation rates.